Thomas73951/billbalancer/README.md

 - [ ] Upgrade to qt GUI interface
 - [ ] Add option to increase print level to show intermediate calculations
 - [ ] Add more file editing options
+- [ ] Add recurring bill (e.g. on the first from March to June 2022)